We have aimed to make Half-Life 2 feel as native and fluid in VR as we possibly can. Our interactions and UX are highly inspired by Half-Life: Alyx.

 The game supports full roomscale VR.
 You can physically move and use your hands to pick up stuff and aim your weapons.
 You can lean over objects, and there is no push back; if you lean into walls or obstacles, the screen will gently fade to black and encourage you to move back.

-Half-Life 2: VR features floating hands that support Index controller finger tracking.
+Half-Life 2: VR Mod features floating hands that support Index controller finger tracking.
 You may have noticed in video footage from the current build that hands vanish when holding weapons or objects.
 Full animated hand poses are planned and will be added gradually, it just takes a bit of time.

 It is our aim to make all the weapons feel natural and immersive while still being simple and straight-forward to use.
 Weapons are controlled by your dominant hand; many of the later weapons can also be grabbed with the off hand for increased weapon stabilization.
-The default reloading mechanic is similar to HL: Alyx: eject the empty magazine (if applicable), then grab behind your shoulder to fetch a new magazine and insert it into the weapon.
+The default reloading mechanic is similar to Half-Life: Alyx: eject the empty magazine (if applicable), then grab behind your shoulder to fetch a new magazine and insert it into the weapon.

-Half-Life 2 has a lot of weapons.
+Half-Life 2 has a lot of weapons!
 Being able to switch between them quickly and reliably is a very important mechanic.
 In order to accomplish this, we have adopted the weapon selection from HL: Alyx.
 Pressing the right joystick or trackpad opens up a weapon selection menu in front of your hand where all your available weapons are laid out in a hexagonal grid.
 Move your hand to the spot of the desired weapon to switch to it.
-It’s quick and it’s intuitive.
+It’s quick and intuitive.